JFerraro26/tableTopStories/README.md

 An Applicaton for World Building in table top games such as DnD and Pathfinder

+Main is the working branch

-This is a work in progress
+Development is a work in progress

 ## Running the Project